 |Home » TECHNOLOGY » Wind Turbine Technology » The Technical Challenge of a Unique Technology » Growth of wind turbine size|

-Modern wind technology is available for a range of sites: low and high wind speeds, for desert and arctic climates.
-European wind farms operate with high availability (97%), are generally well integrated with the environment and accepted by the public.
+Modern wind technology is available for a range of sites: low and high wind speeds and desert and arctic climates can be accomodated.
+European wind farms operate with high availability (97 per cent) and are generally well integrated with the environment and accepted by the public.

 The past exponential growth of turbine size was driven by a number of factors.
 The early small sizes, around 20-60 kW, were very clearly not optimum for system economics.
 Small wind turbines remain much more expensive per kW installed than large ones, especially if the prime function is to produce grid quality electricity.
 This is partly because towers need to be higher in proportion to diameter to clear obstacles to wind flow and escape the worst conditions of turbulence and wind shear near the surface of the earth.
 But it is primarily because controls, electrical connection to grid and maintenance are a much higher proportion of the capital value of the system.